-Following the cap reduction, the emissions cap became binding on the market triggering the Cost Containment Reserve (CCR).
-In 2014, five million additional allowances were sold at auction followed by an additional ten million CCR allowances in 2015.
-In February 2016, the Supreme Court stayed implementation of the USEPA Clean Power Plan.
-The market response to this ruling was a reduction in RGGI OTC prices which have not fully recovered since.
+Following the cap reduction, the emissions cap became binding on the market triggering the Cost Containment Reserve.
+In 2014, five million additional allowances were sold at auction followed by an additional ten million Cost Containment Reserve allowances in 2015.
+In February 2016, the Supreme Court stayed implementation of the EPA Clean Power Plan.
+The market response to this ruling was a reduction in RGGI Over-the-Counter prices which have not fully recovered since.
 RGGI also undertook another program review in 2016-2017 proposing additional changes to the program structure, including a 30% cap reduction between 2020 and 2030.
-An Emission Containment Reserve (ECR) was added to provide price support by holding back allowances from auction if prices do not exceed predefined threshold levels.
+An Emission Containment Reserve was added to provide price support by holding back allowances from auction if prices do not exceed predefined threshold levels.

-The allowance price forecast assumes auctions will clear in line with the ECR trigger price through the study period.
-The past CARIS Study assumed that a federal CO_2 program, similar to the RGGI program, would take effect in 2020, however the expectation of such a program have since dampened and currently no national program is assumed within the study period.
-The study assumes a distinct CO_2 allowance price forecast applicable to Ontario generation based upon provincial estimates.
+The allowance price forecast assumes auctions will clear in line with the Emission Containment Reserve trigger price through the study period.
+The past CARIS Study assumed that a federal CO2 program, similar to the RGGI program, would take effect in 2020, however the expectation of such a program have since dampened and currently no national program is assumed within the study period.
+The study assumes a distinct CO2 allowance price forecast applicable to IESO Ontario generation based upon provincial estimates.

-Figure 18 shows the emission allowance forecast by year in \$/Ton.19
+Figure 18 shows the emission allowance forecast by year in \$/Ton.26